GillesPaoletti/training/README.md

 <b>TABLEAU</b>
 <ul>
-<li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql This course also covers Tableau and you will get the key for a 6-month Tableau license. </li>
+<li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql One of the modules covers Tableau and you will get the key for a 6-month Tableau license.
+At the end of the course, you will be able to create visualisations like this https://github.com/GillesPaoletti/Tableau </li>

 <li>https://www.tableau.com/learn/training contains free training videos.
 The paid training modules can be bought here: https://www.tableau.com/learn/training/elearning while the starter kits are here: https://www.tableau.com/learn/starter-kits</li>
 </ul>